 The Contextionary (derived from dictionary, aka

 C11Y) gives context to the language used in your dataset (there is an individual Contextionary per language).
-At the root, the Contextionary is based on the Global Vectors for Word Representation concept.
-When running a Weaviate instance, it comes with an out of the box Contextionary which is trained on Wikipedia and the Wiktionary.
-In principle, you never have to create a manual Contextionary.
+When running a Weaviate instance, it comes with an out of the box Contextionary which is trained on the Common Crawl, Wikipedia and, the Wiktionary.
 We aim to make the C11Y available for use cases in any domain, regardless if they are business-related, academic or other.
+But you can also create your own Contextionary if desired.

-An empty Weaviate could be envisioned like this:
+An empty Weaviate (with preloaded Contextionary) could be envisioned like this:

 When using Weaviate’s RESTful API to add data, the Contextionary calculates the position in the vector space that represents the real-world entity.